Coloring Square-free Berge Graphs: Introduction

 It is known that one can obtain an optimal coloring of a perfect graph in polynomial time due to the algorithm of Gr\"otschel, Lov\'asz and Schrijver \cite{GLS}.
 This algorithm however is not purely combinatorial and is usually considered impractical.
 No purely combinatorial algorithm exists for coloring all Berge graphs optimally and in polynomial time.

-The \emph{length} of a chordless path or cycle is the number of its edges.
+The \emph{length} of a path or cycle is the number of its edges.
+In what follows we will use the term ``path'' to mean ``induced (or chordless) path''.
+For a path $P$ with ends $a,b$, the {\em interior} of $P$ is the set $V(P) \setminus \{a,b\}$; the interior of $P$ is denoted by $P^*$.
 We let $C_k$ denote the hole of length $k$ ($k\ge 4$).
 The graph $C_4$ is also referred to as a {\em square}.
 A graph is \emph{chordal} if it is hole-free.
 It is well-known that chordal graphs are perfect and that their chromatic number can be computed in linear time (see \cite{Gol}).

-Alekseev \cite{Ale91} proved that the number of maximal cliques in a square-free graph on $n$ vertices is $O(n^2)$.
+Farber \cite{Far89}, and later Alekseev \cite{Ale91}, proved that the number of maximal cliques in a square-free graph on $n$ vertices is $O(n^2)$.
 Moreover it is known that one can list all the maximal cliques in a graph $G$ in time $O(n^3K)$, where $K$ is the number of maximal cliques; see \cite{TIAS,MU04} among others.
 It follows that finding $\omega(G)$ (the size of a maximum clique) can be done in polynomial time for any square-free graph, and in particular finding $\chi(G)$ can be done in polynomial time for a square-free Berge graph.
 Moreover, Parfenoff, Roussel and Rusu \cite{PRR} proved that every square-free Berge graph has a vertex whose neigbhorhood is chordal, which yields another way to find all maximal cliques in polynomial time.
 However getting an exact coloring of a square-free Berge graph is still hard, and this is what we do.
 The main result of this paper is a purely graph-theoretical algorithm that produces an optimal coloring for every square-free Berge graph in polynomial time.

 \begin{theorem} There exists an algorithm which, given any square-free Berge graph $G$ on $n$ vertices, returns a coloring of $G$ with $\omega(G)$ colors in time $O(n^9)$. \end{theorem}

 A \emph{prism} is a graph that consists of two vertex-disjoint triangles (cliques of size $3$) with three vertex-disjoint paths $P_1, P_2, P_3$ between them, and with no other edge than those in the two triangles and in the three paths.
 Note that if two of $P_1, P_2, P_3$ have lengths of different parities, then their union induces an odd hole.
 So in a Berge graph, the three paths of a prism have the same parity.
 A prism is \emph{even} (resp.~\emph{odd}) if these three paths all have even length (resp.~all have odd length).